frconor-ebook/meditations/_posts/2025-02-10-the-multiplication-of-the-loaves-and-fish.md

 for it with sincere humility and tireless constancy, well aware that it\'s the most precious thing we can possess.

-We will come and make our abode with him (John 14:23, 15:4-10).
+We will come and make our abode with Him (John 14:23, 15:4-10).
 We become spiritual millionaires when we are in the state of grace.

 The path that\'s laid out for us along the path of our Christian